dev-divi/DiviCorner.art/Texts/E-2022-09-06-A-New-Start.md

 how we can bring flow into reality,

-and also about what I see as the ultimate meditation
+and also about what I see as the ultimate meditation.